 - I. Questions papers in three sets shall be set by the internal examiner for a course.
 Whenever there are no sufficient internal examiners, the chairman of BoE shall get the questions papers set by external examiners. - II.
-The Board of Examiners shall scrutinize and approve the question papers and scheme of valuation. - III. (i) There shall be single valuation for all theory papers by external examiners. - (ii) The examination for Practical work/Field work/Project work will be conducted jointly by internal and external examiners.
-However the BoE on its discretion can also permit two internal examiners from the University. - (iii) If a course is fully of (L=0):T(P=0) type, then the examination for C3 Component will be as decided by the BoS concerned.
+The Board of Examiners shall scrutinize and approve the question papers and scheme of valuation. - III. (i) There shall be single valuation for all theory papers by internal examiners.
+In case, the number of internal examiners falls short, external examiners may be invited. - (ii) The examination for Practical work/Field work/Project work will be conducted jointly by two internal examiners.
+However the BoE on its discretion can also invite external examiners if required. - (iii) If a course is fully of (L=0):T(P=0) type, then the examination for C3 Component will be as decided by the BOS concerned.